Whirlpool Aero Car: Technical specifications

 The Aero Car is suspended on six interlocking steel cables, each of which is 25 mm in diameter.
 The car is powered by an electric 50 hp motor and travels at approximately 7 km/h.
 In the event of a power failure, a diesel engine drives a hydraulic pump to pull the carrier back to the loading/unloading terminal.
 It also has a rescue car which holds four passengers and one operator.
 The rescue car has so far only been used for training purposes.

 The Aero Car is suspended between two Canadian points, though it crosses the Canadian and American borders four times on a full trip.
 The car crosses the border about 500 ft from the starting point and runs through United States territory for about 200 ft, but riders need no immigration clearance.

 At each end of the crossing, it is 220 ft high, and in the centre, it averages 200 ft above the river depending on the level of the water below.
 Its span is 1770 ft.
 The rapids entering the whirlpool below the Aero Car move at an estimated 35 to 37 km/h, and the flow of the water coming through the river is about 2,800 m3/s in the summer months, and 1,400 m3/s in the winter months.
 From the Aero Car, sightseers can see Whirlpool State Park in Niagara Falls, New York, as well as the Robert Moses Niagara Hydroelectric Power Station in Lewiston, New York.
 From the side or centre of the car, one can view the violent motion of the 60 acre whirlpool below.
-Riders may also see hikers on nature trails and fishermen on both sides of the river.
+Riders may also see hikers on nature trails and anglers on both sides of the river.

 The car was originally open, but a roof has been added to all later designs.
 A four-person rescue car is available (a smaller silver car stored at the opposite end in an indoor area), but not used in regular service.

 The car operates from 10am to 5pm from the second week of March to the first week of November.
 Despite the similarities between the Aero Car and ski lifts, it has not been operated in winter since 2004.

 History

-In May 30, 1989, the cable was hit by a sightseeing helicopter flying too close.
+On May 30, 1989, the cable was hit by a sightseeing helicopter flying too close.

 The landing gear of the helicopter was damaged, but the pilot managed to land on a golf course.

 Nobody was hurt but the ride was closed for three days to check the cable.